 By using Collection Runner Newman, we can run tests in multiple iterations to reduce the time for iterative tests.

-To Debug the tests efficiently, postman console assists in monitoring what data has been retrieved
+To Debug the tests efficiently, the postman console assists in monitoring what data has been retrieved

 The features of Postman are as follows: